DarnUCoolNames/GAME351-Assignment-2/readme.txt

 2. Choice Features implemented

-	Laser-firing car:
+	Laser-firing car (Car3, The "2FastTurnCar"):

 	 -Created the laser prefab with 2 scripts, one for the speed of the laser and one for destroying the spawned lasers after a slight delay laser has a glow/bloom material on it -made an empty object as the spawn point for the lasers -created a script that is attached to the car parent called ShootLaser (this will instantiate the laser object at the location of the empty object)
-		-Anomalies: This project version was able to attach the laser to the 3rd car only.
-		 Attempts made to add to other cars resulted in no lasers generated.

 To install the project, follow these steps: